wikimedia-gadgets/twinkle/README.md

 See [Wikipedia:Twinkle][] on the English Wikipedia for more information.

-[AzaToth][] is the original author and maintainer of the tool, as well as the `morebits.js` library, which forms the basis for many Wikipedia scripts and editing tools in addition to Twinkle.
+[AzaToth][] is the original author and maintainer of the tool, as well as the `morebits.js` library gadget, which forms the basis for many Wikipedia scripts and editing tools in addition to Twinkle.

 ## How to file a bug report or feature request